MehrabHussain47/python_projects/README.md

 # Python Projects

-This repository contains the collection of projects using python for self practice and for fun.
+This repository contains the collection of projects using python for self practice and fun.